baidu-research/NCRF/README.md

 # Data
 ## Whole slide images
 The main data are the whole slide images (WSI) in `*.tif` format from the [Camelyon16](https://camelyon16.grand-challenge.org/) challenge.
-You need to apply for data access, and once it's approved, you can download from either Google Drive, or Baidu Pan.
+You need to apply on [Camelyon16](https://camelyon16.grand-challenge.org/) for data access, and once it's approved, you can download from either Google Drive, or Baidu Pan.
 Note that, one slide is usually ~100Kx100K pixels at level 0 and 1GB+ on disk.
 There are 400 slides in total, together about 700GB+.
 So make sure you have enough disk space.
 The tumor slides for training are named as `Tumor_XXX.tif`, where XXX ranges from 001 to 110.
 The normal slides for training are named as `Normal_XXX.tif`, where XXX ranges from 001 to 160.
 The slides for testing are named as `Test_XXX.tif` where XXX ranges from 001 to 130.

 Once you download all the slides, please put all the tumor slides and normal slides for training under one same directory, e.g. named `/WSI_TRAIN/`.